citrusvanilla/tinyflux/docs/source/querying-data.rst

 - ``TagQuery`` for querying points by ``tags``.
 - ``FieldQuery`` for querying points by ``fields``.

-For the remainder of this section, we will be illustrating query examples with the ``.search()`` method of a TinyFlux database.
+For the remainder of this section, query examples will be illustrated with the ``.search()`` method of a TinyFlux database.
 This is the most common way to query TinyFlux, and the method accepts a query and returns a ``list`` of ``Point`` objects matching the query.
 In addition, there are a handful of other database methods that take queries as argument and perform some sort of search.
 See the :doc:`exploring-data` section for details.

 .. note::